JasonQuemado/RC-522/README.md

 | RST | GPIO 22 |
 | 3.3V | GPIO 1 |

+At first I was using the MFRC522() import, which is more complex and has more functions, but it was giving me trouble with the *"request"* so I used the SimpleMFRC522() import, also explanied and specified on the first link.

 Resources I used for guide:

 Links
 | ------------------ |
 | https://pypi.org/project/mfrc522-python/ |